 The back to school season presents an opportunity to discuss these and other questions with your registered investment advisor.
 They will want to ensure they have a clear understanding of your financial situation and your investment goals.

-Take a look at our Know Your Advisor section to find out more about working with a registered investment advisor.
+Take a look at this section to find out more about working with a registered investment advisor.
 You can also view the video below to find out what to expect from your registered investment advisor.